Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

 - https://www.wolfspeed.com/cas120m12bm2

-The "Dual Gate Driver" can be directly connected to this control board:
+The "Dual Gate Driver" is a sub-component of the **EVPE project - Motor driver** and can be directly connected to this control board:

 https://github.com/paltatech/VESC-controller